What to do if…

 Important note

-This is general information and not medical advice or a diagnosis.
-If you can’t pass gas or stool, have a swollen abdomen that doesn’t go away, keep vomiting, or have severe/worsening pain or feel very unwell, seek urgent medical care.
+This is general information, not medical advice, diagnosis, or treatment.
+If you cannot pass gas or stool, have a swollen abdomen that is not going down, keep vomiting, have severe or worsening pain, or feel very unwell, seek urgent medical care.

 Additional Resources